syncfusion-content/winui-docs/winui/Radial-Gauge/axes.md

 ## Custom scale range

-`Radial gauge` allows you to define a custom scale range by extending the axis based on your business logic.
+[`radial gauge`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.SfRadialGauge.html) allows you to define a custom scale range by extending the axis based on your business logic.

 {% tabs %}